Relaxing on the rock ledge above these falls, if you close your eyes you can hear the regular sound of human gannets, launching themselves off the

 falls or the pool at the base of the falls.

 Camping is not permitted at Gardners Falls.
-If you are visiting the Sunshine Coast, for accommodation
+If you want to stay overnight in the area near this swim,

 Sunshine Coast Council